 and Yes …

 Scripture does show some false prophets that God sent.
 Jonah being the most prominent.
-[Jonah’s prophecy didn’t come to pass, so according to God’s test [Deut 18:15-22] Jonah was a false prophet and Jonah knew that, that’s why Jonah ran from God.
-He didn’t want to be a false prophet and he knew that once he spoke what God was intent on not doing then he was forever a false prophet].
+[Jonah’s prophecy didn’t come to pass, so according to God’s test [Deut 18:15-22] Jonah was a false prophet and Jonah knew that would be the case, that’s why Jonah ran from God.
+He didn’t want to be a false prophet and he knew that once he spoke what God was intent on not doing then he would forever be a false prophet].
 There was also this spirit that went out that used a prophet (and made him a false prophet) with his false message, intending to deceive — and God allowed it.
 [1Kings 22:22] “behold, the Lord hath put a lying spirit in the mouth of these thy prophets, and the Lord hath spoken evil against thee.”
 [2 Chronicles 18:18-22]